Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values: Introduction

+Defined in Algorithm~\ref{alg:gla}, the \GLA{} starts with the \emph{seeding} step (the initial codebook choice), followed by repeated \emph{Lloyd iterations} as long as the SSE decreases.
+Alternatively, it can stop when the relative SSE improvement falls below a certain threshold.

-\km{} is known to converge in a finite number of steps \citep{Selim1984}.
-The quality of its solutions can vary strongly, however, depending on the seeding used.
-Thus it is common to perform several runs with different seedings and choose the best result \citep{Franti2019b}.
+The algorithm is proven to converge in finite steps \citep{Selim1984}, but solution quality can vary greatly depending on seeding.
+Hence, it is common to perform multiple runs with different seedings and select the best result \citep{Franti2019b}.